soukhova/Spatial-Availability-Measure/workshop/README.md

     pair.
 4. Calculate the accessibility.
-5. Tabulate $F^c_{ij}$ for each population center-employment center pair. what do these values represent?
+5. Tabulate $F^c_{ij}$ for each population center-employment center pair.
+What do these values represent?
 6. Tabulate $F^P_{i}$ for each population center.
 What do these values represent?
-7. Tabulate $F^T_{ij}$ for each population center-employment center pair. what do these values represent?
+7. Tabulate $F^T_{ij}$ for each population center-employment center pair.
+What do these values represent?
 8. Calculate the jobs available from each employment center to each population center (i.e., $V_ij$).
 9. Calculate the jobs available at each population center (i.e.,